Medical Board defense law requires a specialized knowledge.

 False Billing Practices / Medical Insurance Billing Fraud

 False billing practices may consist of having a convicted felon sitting in a backroom manufacturing fake HCFA 1500’s.
-But insurance billing fraud is often a criminalization of a financial dispute between insurance companies and doctors.
+But insurance billing fraud is often a criminal version of a financial dispute between insurance companies and doctors.
 An audit will always find a significant percentage of billings that are grey area or billed in error.
 A general medical practice will involve patients who present with multiple problems and ongoing issues.
 How to bill each visit is an art more than a science.
 Physical therapy prescriptions that include in house massage or modalities are subject to great scrutiny and massage billing code acceptance vary from insurance company to company.

 Billing Fraud or The Best Medicine ?

 New or untested medical theories are a hotbed for quacks and fraud but they are also a necessary component of excellence in medical practice.
 There is a trend (for example), toward a “type 3 diabetes” theory for alzheimer;s and dementia development.
 If an MD is convinced that this the cause and treats a large number of asymptomatic patients for “type 3 diabetes”, this doctor may be saving his/her patient from years of suffering.
 But, the same doctor may be audited by insurance carriers and charged with various types of medical insurance billing fraud.
 The Type 3 diabetes diagnosis and treatment may be spared from attack as the Mayo Clinic is involved in this research.
 Still, government defined treatments and insurance dictated treatment regimens are being the safe way to practice.